AleTola/Computational_Intelligence/Lab1/READme.md

 # My approach

+The idea of the algorithm is to take at every step the most convinient subset in the subset list.
+We will take the subset with the highest ratio between the number of elements not covered yet and the cost of the subset itself.
+This algorithm doesn't always give the best solution but it gives an optimal one.

 There is a greedy algorithm for polynomial time approximation of set covering that chooses sets according to one rule: at each stage, choose the set that contains the largest number of uncovered elements.
 Inapproximability results show that the greedy algorithm is essentially the best-possible polynomial time approximation algorithm for set cover up to lower order terms